vsoch/vsoch.github.io/_posts/2023/2023-11-4-oras-kubernetes-cache.md

 ```

 And now the moment of truth! let's download the data.
 Note that if you are extracting multiple tags (with files of the same name) you likely want to do this programmatically and
 into organized directories.
-If you don't use the Go-based oras client (which is good imho) you can use the [Oras Python](https://github.com/oras-project/oras-py) SDK instead (I @vsoch maintain it).
+If you don't use the Go-based oras client (which is good imho) you can use the [Oras Python](https://github.com/oras-project/oras-py) SDK instead (I maintain it).
-Let's just dump these into our [data](data) directory:
+Let's just dump these into a data directory:

 ```bash
 cd data